 We are planning to drive our Honda for a long time, probably until we run it into the ground.
 We hope that the cost of owning our Honda will go down eventually.
 We will pay off the loan, reduce our insurance premiums, and unless our maintenance cost significantly go up, we should be able to reduce our total annual ownership cost.

 Six Things We Are Doing To Reduce Our Honda’s Running Cost

 - We are trying to use it less.

 - We are trying to use public transportation more.

 - We are regularly checking tires for low pressure.

 - We are trying to maintain a regular car maintenance schedule.

 - We are trying to pay off our car loan.

-Do you know how much your car really cost you?
+Do you know how much your car really costs you?